sfeir-open-source/sfeir-school-quarkus/steps/01.01-init-character-module/README.md

      -Dextensions="resteasy-reactive-jackson"
 ```

-Add the new module in the parent pom.xml
+- Add the new module in the sfeir-school-quarkus-100 pom.xml

 ```shell
 <modules>